ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

 ## Migration Evaluation Services

-The sections above indentigy the highlights, but the needs of specific projects may differ.
+The sections above identify the highlights, but the needs of specific projects may differ.
 As noted above, we served as lead engineers on both, so we are uniquely positioned to help explore migrating your project.
 Please contact us.

-Such efforts are already underway.
-Migration tools are past the proof-of-concept phase and are under development:
+The [Migration Migration Service](https://github.com/tylerm007/model_migration_service.git) provides LAC transformation for:

-* API Custom Resources
+* Custom Resources

+* FreeSQL

 * Rules

+* Functions

+* Security

+* Pipelines